SFTtech/cyberbot/README.md

 **Execution**:

-Specify the login credentials and server for the bot, in the provided *config.ini* file.
+Specify the login credentials and server for the bot and the plugin locations in the provided *config.ini* file.
 Quotes should be generally omitted in the file.

+An example ini file can be found in the repository.

 After the bot has been configured, issue: